 Ms. Schultz has also represented manufacturers and suppliers in product liability litigation.
 Her prior experience includes the litigation of food product toxic exposure and manufacturing defect matters.

 Prior to joining Hinshaw & Culbertson LLP, Ms. Schultz practiced admiralty and maritime law at Freehill Hogan & Mahar in New York and Severson & Werson in San Francisco.
 She also practiced in New Orleans at the firm of Frilot LLC.
-She is licensed to practice in California, New York, Louisiana, New Jersey and Connecticut.
+She is licensed to practice in California, New York, Louisiana, New Jersey, Connecticut, and Hawaii.

 In October 2014, Ms. Schultz was seconded to the Piraeus office of SKULD, one of the members of the International Group of P&I Clubs.